What Is Translation Software, and How to Leverage It for Global Expansion?

-You can use your existing termbase or upload a new one, especially if a customer has specific terminology they’d like you to use throughout the project.
+You can use your existing term base or upload a new one, especially if there’s specific terminology you’d like to use throughout the project.
 Term bases are important as they help your translators keep the text consistent across the board and avoid any misspellings or inaccurate use of terminology.

 If you’re a business looking to expand into new markets, it’s very unlikely that you’d be working with a single translator.
 More often, a team of translation managers, translators, proofreaders, and editors will be assigned to different parts of the project.
 To make sure they’re on the same page and deliver quality results on schedule, they need to collaborate across time and space.

-While translators can rely on their attention to detail to make sure the text is accurately translated, errors might happen in formatting, punctuation, or simply spelling of the text.
+While translators can rely on their attention to detail to make sure the translated text is accurate, errors might happen in formatting, punctuation, or simply spelling of the text.
 Quality assurance systems will flag up any such mistakes and recommend solutions to ensure the text between the source and target text is consistent both in message and format.

-Machine translation is increasingly becoming a standard component of modern translation tools.
-It allows for the automated translation of content without any human intervention—with speed and cost efficiency as its core benefits.
-Nevertheless, professional translation always relies on post-editors to verify the final version of a text and avoid literal or poor translation results.
-You don’t want to show yourself in a bad light like the UK government did when communicating “democratic exercise” in German as “demokratische Übung” (where “Übung” means physical exercise).
+Machine translation is increasingly becoming a standard component of modern translation software.
+It allows for the automatic translation of content without any human intervention—with speed and cost efficiency as its core benefits.

 Machine translation works very well as a stepping stone to a translation project.
 It’s particularly useful for large quantities of content that may be repetitive or don’t require precision or creativity, e.g. technical documentation or user-generated content that can be translated automatically and post-edited by human translators for accuracy and consistency.
 This can help you deliver projects faster and maintain quality at a fraction of the cost you would have to pay if the project was translated manually.